Timeseer.AI Raises $6 Million Seed Round to Accelerate Growth in the Time-Series Data Reliability/Observability Market

 About Timeseer.AI

 Timeseer.AI is a time-series Data Operations (DataOps) software company established in 2020 by TrendMiner founders.
 The goal of its software is to automate the overall data orchestration throughout an organization to deliver high-quality, on-demand data to organizational customers.
-The Timeseer.AI time-series data reliability platform does this by empowering data teams with the capability of enabling reliable time-series analytics through improved data quality and observability.
+Timeseer.AI time-series data reliability platform does this by empowering data teams with the capability of enabling reliable time-series analytics through improved data quality and observability.
 The software has the ability to detect, prioritize, and investigate data downtime before it hits operations.
-As a passionate group of highly driven, serial entrepreneurs, the Timeseer.AI team has the know-how and motivation for success and the ambition to solve primary bottlenecks in data adoption to become #1 for time-series data quality/observability.
+The Timeseer.AI team is also a passionate group of highly driven, serial entrepreneurs with the know-how and motivation for success, and the ambition to solve the primary bottlenecks in data adoption to become #1 for time-series data quality/observability.
 The company’s European headquarters are in Hasselt, Belgium, and its United States headquarters are in Houston, Texas.

 Bert Baeck